skypjack/entt/README.md

 #### Continuous loader

 A continuous loader is designed to load data from a source registry to a (possibly) non-empty destination.
-The loader can accomodate in a registry more than one snapshot in a sort of _continuous loading_ that updates the destination one step at a time.<br/>
+The loader can accommodate in a registry more than one snapshot in a sort of _continuous loading_ that updates the destination one step at a time.<br/>
 Identifiers that entities originally had are not transferred to the target.